-It’s not always possible for college students to begin investing, particularly for those students who have no income.
+It’s not always possible for college students to begin investing because of finances, the question of how to make money in college can be hard.
 But for those who do, it’s actually a brilliant strategy on a number of fronts.

 Why Should a College Student Invest – Why Not Wait Until After Graduation?